industrial-data-space/trusted-connector-documentation/docs/_docs/dev_core.md

 During development, you may want to interact with the shell of the application server.
 In a production environment, access to the shell must be limited for administrators or the shell must be removed completely.
 In this development setup, however, the shell can directly be accessed:

+[!!!TODO!!!]
 When running the core platform locally with `karaf-assembly/build/assembly/bin/karaf clean debug`, you are immediately dropped into the shell.

 If the core platform runs in a Docker container, use the following command to enter the shell.